© 1997-2014 Jerry Emanuelson

 Needle phobia is a defined* medical condition that affects between 20 and 23 percent of the population to such an extent that it causes them to avoid needed medical care.
 Many cases of what is called needle phobia go far beyond a simple fear of needles.
 On this page, you will learn the many aspects of needle phobia.

 Between 4 and 10 percent of the population has a form of needle phobia that is biological in origin, and that is unrelated to classic phobias.
+(In medical environments, the percentage of patients suffering from this genetic type of needle phobia is 3 to 5 percent, but at least twice that number with this genetic condition will never seek medical care under any circumstances.)
 Needle phobia is a medical condition that deserves treatment just as much as any other medical condition.
 You shouldn't be ashamed of having needle phobia any more than you should be ashamed of having a headache.
-Whether your particular needle phobia is biological or psychological in origin, or both, in medical journals it is still called needle phobia.
+Whether your particular needle phobia is biological or psychological in origin, or both, in medical journals it is still called needle phobia (and there is an ICD-10 medical insurance code for it).

 The medical profession pays inadequate attention to needle phobia, in part, because those with needle phobia tend to avoid contact with the medical profession.
 Few physicians have any idea about the magnitude of this problem.
 Many people would rather die than have a needle procedure, and countless thousands of people actually do die for that reason.